Small Ship Cruises

 The hallmark of an Austin Adventures vacation is our exceptional dining.
-All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions are included as indicated by itinerary.
+All meals: breakfasts, lunches, snacks, dinners, refreshments, and receptions are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 All non-alcoholic and alcoholic beverages are included.
-Super premium wines and spirits and all related gratuities are not included in the trip price.
+Super-premium wines and spirits and all related gratuities are not included in the trip price.

 Included in the Trip Price

 - All meals aboard ship: Breakfasts, lunches, snacks, dinners, refreshments, and receptions.

 - Fully trained, first-aid certified professional guides and knowledgeable local partners.

 - Wellness amenities: Fitness equipment, and yoga mats.

 - Round-trip transfers and baggage handling between airport/vessel on embark/disembark day.

 - Pre-departure and packing information.